-By David Clark, AtkinsRéalis Global Head of Aerospace & Defence, and Antonella Tomaro, AtkinsRéalis Vice President - Defence, Canada
+David Clark, AtkinsRéalis Vice President – Global Defence, and Antonella Tomaro, AtkinsRéalis Vice President - Defence, Canada

 DISCLAIMER